Kong/insomnia-docs/docs/insomnia/accounts.md

 Click on **I agree to the Service Terms**, **I have backed-up my password**.

 Finally click on **Create Account** to finish the process.
-When your account has been created, you will recieve an email confirming your account on the email address you registered.
+When your account has been created, you will receive an email confirming your account on the email address you registered.

 ## Signing into Insomnia